TempestTwilight/Identity-Fraud-Detection/README.md

 - **75% fraud detection savings rate** vs. no-defense baseline
 - Graceful degradation under high non-IID skew (α = 0.1): only **12pp ASR increase**

+## Caution
+This paper is being worked on and is not yet published.
+All the claims made are theoretical and subject to change.

 ---

 ## Methodology and Solutions